mozilla/policy-templates/README.md

 security.tls.hello_downgrade_check
 security.warn_submit_secure_to_insecure
 ```
-For a given preferences, set the `Value` to the corresponding preference value.
+Using the preference as the key, set the `Value` to the corresponding preference value.

 `Status` can be "default", "locked", "user" or "clear"